hpalma/springinitializr-mcp/README.md

 > "Create a Maven-based Spring Boot project with Thymeleaf, Validation, and Actuator"

-The tool will generate and download the project as a ZIP file to your specified location.
+The tool will generate and download the project as a ZIP file to your specified location, with optional automatic extraction.

 ## Available Dependencies